 05 of 07

-Butterflies and children love this plant, and so do I. The mid-season clusters of purple flowers are lovely, but it’s the “silver dollar” seed pod that makes these plants so charming and give it its common name, the Money Plant.
+Butterflies and children love this plant, and so do we.
+The mid-season clusters of purple flowers are lovely, but it’s the “silver dollar” seed pod that makes these plants so charming and give it its common name, the Money Plant.
 The seed pods can be easily be dried and preserved.
 Honesty grows to between two and three feet tall in partial shade and moist soil.

 06 of 07

 Many flowers promise scent, but stock really delivers, with a strong, spicy fragrance.
 These are early bloomers that prefer the cool temperatures of spring.
 There’s a wide choice of colors, in white, pink, lavender, yellow and deep reds.
 The plants don’t grow particularly tall and make nice edging plants.
 There are dwarf varieties that reach less than 1 ft. and others that approach 3 ft.
 Matthiola longipetala and M. Incana are 2 of the most popular species.
 Matthiola Bicornis releases its scent at night.
 They also make nice cut flowers.
 Full sun.

 07 of 07

 The spicy clove scent will tell you that Sweet William is in the carnation family.
 This is a tidy plant, with grass-like, low-growing foliage and flatten dome flower heads.
 The velvety flowers come in reds, pinks, purples, and bi-colors.
 If you keep them deadheaded, they will repeat bloom through late spring into summer.
 Sweet William needs full sun and will attract butterflies to your garden.